Haleshot/Signal_Image_Processing/Discrete_Fourier_Transform/README.md

 9. Plot the DFT (absolute value) when the DFT formula is used.
 10. Display the output.

+> [!NOTE]
-Note: The code implementation is not provided in this README file.
+>  The code implementation is not provided in this README file.